geins-io/geins-sdk/docs/packages/oms/cart.md

 }
 ```

+## Merchant Data

+Template data warnings
+free mode.

 ### Add Item to Cart

 - Id of the cartRow
 - SKU id
 - Quantity

+Returns bool and updates the cart

+Handles sku or id of row

 ### Remove Item from Cart